alexandraleonidova/automata-computability-and-formal-languages/README.md

 Here is how you will convert the regular expression into an equivalent NFA:
 1. Parse the regular expression into an abstract syntax tree.
 In an abstract syntax tree, the interior nodes represent the operators, and the leaf nodes represent symbols in the alphabet.
 The children of the interior nodes are the operand(s) of the operator.
 Here is how you will construct the syntax tree:
-(a) Create two initially empty stacks: a operand stack that will contain references to nodes in the syntax tree; and an operator stack that will contain operators (plus the left parenthesis).
+* Create two initially empty stacks: a operand stack that will contain references to nodes in the syntax tree; and an operator stack that will contain operators (plus the left parenthesis).
-(b) Scan the regular expression character by character, ignoring space characters.
+* Scan the regular expression character by character, ignoring space characters.

-2.
-i.
-If a symbol from the alphabet is encountered, then create a syntax tree node containing that symbol, and push it onto the operand stack. ii.
-If a left paren is encountered, then push it onto the operator stack. iii.
+  If a symbol from the alphabet is encountered, then create a syntax tree node containing that symbol, and push it onto the operand stack.
+  If a left paren is encountered, then push it onto the operator stack.
   If an operator (`star`, `union`, or implied `concatenation`) is encountered, then, as long as the stack is not empty, and the top of the stack is an operator is precedence is greater than or equal to the precedence of the operator just scanned, pop the operator off the stack and create a syntax tree node from it (popping its operand(s) off the operand stack), and push the new syntax tree node back onto the operand stack.
-When either the stack is empty, or the top of the stack is not an operator with precedence greater than or equal to the precedence of the operator just scanned, push the operator just scanned onto the operator stack. iv.
+When either the stack is empty, or the top of the stack is not an operator with precedence greater than or equal to the precedence of the operator just scanned, push the operator just scanned onto the operator stack.
   If a right parenthesis is encountered, then pop operators off the operator stack until the left parenthesis is popped off the operator stack.
 For each operator popped off the stack, create a new syntax tree node from it (popping its operand(s) off the operand stack), and push it onto the operand stack.

-(c) Empty the operator stack.
+* Empty the operator stack.
 For each operator popped off the stack, create a new syntax tree node from it (popping its operand(s) off the operand stack), and push it onto the operand stack.
-(d) Pop the root of the syntax tree off of the operand stack.
+* Pop the root of the syntax tree off of the operand stack.
-(e) If any problems are encountered that indicate an invalid expression, then terminate parsing an print the `error` message to the output file as described above.
+* If any problems are encountered that indicate an invalid expression, then terminate parsing an print the `error` message to the output file as described above.
 2. Create an NFA from the abstract syntax tree by doing a depthfirst traversal of the syntax tree.
 (Remember here that each node of the syntax tree is the root of a subtree that represents a regular expression.)
 For each node, an NFA is created that is equivalent to the regular expression represented by the subtree rooted at the node.
 If the node is a leaf node, then we have a base case, and the NFA is straightforward to create.
 If the node is an interior node (representing an operator), then the NFA is created from the NFA’s of the child nodes.
 3. And now you have an NFA equivalent to the regular expression.